Periods - having a period

 Anyone can use tampons once they get the hang of how to put them in, but it may be a good idea to start off with pads until you get to understand your periods, like how heavy or light they are, how long they last and what they feel like.

 "Having a period is absolutely normal and at least half the world's population (the female half) is having periods, or has had them, or will have them!"

-There is a lot more about periods in our topic 'Menstruation - facts and questions' if you want to know more.
+There is a lot more about periods in our topic 'Periods - facts and questions' if you want to know more.

 Starting your periods